 The legal framework governing the offering of securities on the Luxembourg Stock Exchange (LSE) and their admission to trading on a regulated market results from a blend of national laws and European directives requirements.
 The offering of securities is primarily governed by the Law of 10 July 2005 relating to the prospectus for securities (the Prospectus Law), which implements Directive 2003/71/EC of the European Parliament and of the Council of 4 November 2003 on the prospectus to be published when securities are offered to the public or admitted to trading, and amending Directive 2001/34/EC (the 2003 Prospectus Directive).
 The prospectus law was further amended by the Luxembourg law of 3 July 2012 (2012 Law) implementing Directive 2010/73/EU and by the law of 21 December 2012, with the view to take into consideration the EU Regulation No. 1095/2010 establishing the European Supervisory Authority (ESA).
-The Prospectus Directive was supplemented by the Commission delegated regulation No. 382/2014 of 7 March 2014 which sets out regulatory technical standards specifying situations in which the publication of a supplement to the prospectus is mandatory.
+The Prospectus law will be amended by article 1 of Directive 2014/51/EU, which has not yet been implemented in Luxembourg (draft Bill No. 6860).
+The Prospectus Directive was supplemented by the Commission delegated regulation No. 382/2014 of 7 March 2014, which sets out regulatory technical standards specifying situations in which the publication of a supplement to the prospectus is mandatory and regulation No. 2016/301 of 30 November 2015, which provides additional technical standards for approval and publication of the prospectus and dissemination of advertisements.